UPDATED: 6:45 a.m. Dec. 3 —

 “Economic opportunity is the driver for a better way of life for African Americans.
 Casinos in Virginia’s Black Communities will create Billions of dollars in value from jobs, construction, service contracts and Investment profits.
 The African American community deserves the right to participate in the value creation generated from its own revenues!
 This opportunity should not just go to Indian Tribes and out of state billionaires,” Cathy Hughes, Urban One’s founder, and Alfred Liggins, Urban One’s CEO, said in a statement.

 Thus far, the only minority participation in the Virginia casinos process has been that of the Pamunkey Indian Tribe which, by one state estimation, has about 200 members.
 That population stood in stark contrast to the number of Black people in Virginia (20 percent of the state’s more than 3.5 million residents).
 It also paled in comparison to the Black populations of each of the five cities where the casinos have been planned.
+The Colonial Downs Group, which is white-owned and operated, also wants to be considered.

 Hughes and Liggins urged Virginia’s Black residents and eligible Black-owned businesses who are missing out on what could be a lucrative economic opportunity to contact their members of the General Assembly and other state representatives to voice complaints about what they described as an unfair process.